ClementNerma/Rave/docs/master.md

   Red   -> println!('Color is red'),
   Green -> println!('Color is green'),
   Blue  -> println!('Color is blue'),
-  default     -> println!('Unknown color')
+  _ -> println!('Unknown color')
 }
 ```

 Which is a lot more readable.
-The `default` keyword runs its related set of instructions if None of the other values matched the provided one.
+The `_` keyword runs its related set of instructions if None of the other values matched the provided one.

 Enumerations are especially useful when dealing with enumerations: